🚴 Giro d'Italia Preview & Betting Tips

 Best Bookmakers for Cycling Betting

-The race starts on the 9th of May and begins in Albania, the first three stages will all take place in Albania before an earlier-than-normal rest day on Monday the 12th of May.
-Stage 4 sees the tour move into Italy as the riders head from Alberobello (Stage 4) to Siena (Stage 9) before the second rest day on the 19th, this phase covers a total of 1,440 km.
+The race started on May 9th and began in Albania.
+The first three stages took place in Albania before an earlier-than-normal rest day on Monday, May 12th.
+Stage 4 saw the tour move into Italy as the riders headed from Alberobello (Stage 4) to Siena (Stage 9) before the second rest day on the 19th.
+This phase covered a total of 1,440 km.

 StageRouteWinner